Polycystic ovary syndrome (PCOS) is a common condition that affects how a woman's ovaries work.

 Being overweight or obese also increases the amount of insulin your body produces.

 There's no cure for PCOS, but the symptoms can be treated.
-Speak to your GP if you think you may have the condition.
+Speak to a GP if you think you may have the condition.

 Medicines are also available to treat symptoms such as excessive hair growth, irregular periods and fertility problems.

 If fertility medications are not effective, a simple surgical procedure called laparoscopic ovarian drilling (LOD) may be recommended.